-It has been determined that this proposed regulation is not a significant regulatory action as defined by Executive Order 12866.
-Accordingly, this proposal is not subject to the analysis required by this executive order.
+It has been determined that this regulation is not a significant regulatory action as defined by Executive Order 12866.
+Accordingly, this final rule is not subject to the analysis required by this Executive Order.

 Drafting Information

 The principal author of this document is David W. Brokaw, Wine, Beer, and Spirits Regulations Branch, Bureau of Alcohol, Tobacco, and Firearms.